adoptium/infrastructure/ansible/README.md

     ```

 4) The Ansible playbook will download and install any dependencies needed to build OpenJDK

+## Can I have multiple VMs on different OSs?

+As vagrant uses Virtualbox to create VMs, multiple VMs on different OSs can be setup.
+You can do this by following these steps:

+  1. Make a copy of the existing directory you have.
+  2. The "vagrantfile" is an alias to the vagrantfile that is labelled with the desired OS.
+Replace this so it is an alias of the OS you want. (default OS is CentOS)
+  3. Continue the vagrant functions as normal.

+To access each vagrant VM, you'll need to be in the correct directory to `vagrant ssh` into.

 ## Which playbook do I run?